What is this 'church' of which you speak?

 - Does the church base its teachings on the Bible?
 Do they teach the fundamentals of the gospel?
 “What could be wrong with that?” you might wonder.
 “Teachings based on the Bible” are a poor substitute for expository preaching.
 The movie Titanic was based on a historical event, but that doesn't mean the movie is true.
 And the same can be said for most churches whose teachings or doctrines are 'based on' the Bible.
-The Bible may be the starting point, but flawed hermeneutics, political agendas, and other influences pollute the message and confuse the hearers.
+The Bible may be the starting point, but flawed hermeneutics, political agendas, and other influences corrupt the message and confuse or deceive the hearers.

 - Is there a sense of community?
 Are the people friendly?
 If so, then so what?
 So you meet with these friendly people for an hour or two every Sunday, you sing songs together, and you listen to a message.
 Does this equip you?
 There's great community among many cults, and even among the patrons of the corner tavern.